Steven D. Moore

 - Ongoing representation of major investors, lenders, and developers of billions of dollars on Texas renewable energy projects as lead and local counsel and provide due diligence on state sales tax compliance and state and local tax incentives and other aspects of such projects.

 - 2015 successful audit defense of retaliatory tax assessment against non-Texas life insurer resulting in allowance of foreign state’s investment credits.

-- Numerous aircraft acquisitions, sales, and ongoing operations modeled to achieve best-available state sales, use, and property tax treatment under Chapter 163 of the Texas Tax Code adopted in 2015.
+- Numerous aircraft acquisitions, sales, and ongoing operations modeled to achieve best-available state sales, use, and property tax treatment under Chapter 163 of the Texas Tax Code.

 - Planning and compliance with respect to Texas sales tax on services, including bundled “data processing” transactions.

 - Non-lobby monitoring and advising on pending and proposed Texas tax legislation and policy.

 - Travis County District Court victory establishing renewable energy construction company’s right to Texas franchise tax exemption under Section 171.056 of the Texas Tax Code.

 - The Best Lawyers in America (Woodward/White Inc.), 2015-2022